-Put a heart on top of the bottom heart with the filling and match up the edges.
-Using a fork, press the edges together so the are secure.
+Put a dough heart on top of the bottom heart with the filling and match up the edges.
+Using a fork, press the edges together so they are secure.

 Cut little x’s into the top of the heart to vent steam.

 Continue making the remainder of the little pies.

 Put the 8 hand pies on 2 parchment-lined baking sheet.
 Whisk the egg and water in a small bowl.
 Brush it over the pies.
 Sprinkle with sugar.

 Bake pies on two racks in the oven for 30-35 minutes.
 Watch them very carefully… don’t let the crust get too dark!

 Remove the little heart hand pies to a wire rack and cool completely

 The dough can be made up ahead and kept in the refrigerator for up to 2 days.

 I hope you will give these little hearts filled with sweet goodness a try!